Abood-710/hangman/README.md

 # Hangman #

-The game Rock Paper Scissors implemented in Python with a shell interface.
+The game Hangman implemented in Python with a shell interface.

 ## Getting started ##